Summary

 Explore

-Students "shoot baskets" to collect data.
-Then, they use the data to determine their own probability of making a successful shot.
+Students shoot baskets using “basketballs” to collect data then determine their own probability of making a successful shot.

 Explain

-As a class, students discuss how they analyzed their data, how it can be used, and what form—decimal, fraction, or percentage—is most helpful for basketball.
+Students participate in a class discussion in which they discuss how they analyzed their data, how their data can be used, and which form of probability is most useful in basketball.

 Extend

-Stepping into the role of an NBA statistician for a chosen team, students gather real NBA data to determine the probability of their team making 2-point and 3-point shots.
+Students take on the role of an NBA statistician and use data from real NBA teams to determine a team’s probability of making 2-point and 3-point shots.

 Evaluate

-Students summarize their findings in a letter to the coach of their team, using probability to persuade the coach on what to practice.
+Students summarize their findings in a letter to the coach of their chosen team and argue which type of shots the team should practice.

 Materials

-Statistician's First Day handout (attached, one per student)
+A Statistician's First Day handout (attached; one per student; print two-sided)

 Engage